stungeye/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/09-objects.md

 # Javascript Objects
 {: .no_toc }

-Objects are composite data type used to store collections of key/value pairs.
+Objects are a composite data type used to store collections of key/value pairs.

 ### Table of Contents
 {: .no_toc }